FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 Force/Torque Sensor Load Identification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Select "Force/Torque Sensor Load" in the robot configuration interface to configure.

 Specific attitude recognition: clear the end load data, configure the force sensor, establish the sensor coordinate system, adjust the end attitude of the robot to be vertically downward, perform "zero point correction" and install the end load.
 First, select the corresponding sensor tool coordinate system, adjust the robot so that the sensor and tool are vertically downward, record data, and calculate the quality.
 Next, adjust the three different postures of the robot, record three sets of data respectively, calculate the center of mass, and click Apply after confirming that it is correct.

 **Dynamic identification**：After clearing the end load data and configuring the force sensor, establish the sensor coordinate system, adjust the end posture of the robot to be vertically downward, perform "zero point correction" and install the end load.
 Click "Identification On", drag the robot to move, and then click "Identification Off", the load result can be automatically applied to the robot.